Silvana López Moreira: First Lady of Paraguay

 López Moreira was noted for her fashion sense during her husband's inauguration, wearing a dress made out of ñandutí (a typical handmade fabric of Paraguay), embroidered by weavers from Itauguá, a city known for its production of the fabric.
 Spanish magazine ¡Hola! reported that on Paraguayan newspapers, ABC Color compared her to Jacqueline Kennedy Onassis and Michelle Obama, and Última Hora considered her appearance "impeccable", while ¡Hola! itself compared López Moreira's appearance to Juliana Awada, wife of Argentine President Mauricio Macri.
 Other media also compared her to Queen Letizia of Spain, with Spanish newspaper El Mundo referring to her, on occasion of a November 2022 visit to Spain alongside her husband, as "the Paraguayan Letizia".

 In February 2019, it was informed that López Moreira had contracted dengue fever during the 2019–2020 dengue fever epidemic, after her husband, President Adbo Benítez, had been infected the previous month.

-In July 2020, it was announced that López Moreira would debut as a television presenter in a television program aimed to support entrepreneurs during the COVID-19 pandemic in Paraguay, named Aikuaa ("To know" in Guarani language), to be broadcast on the state-run public broadcasting channel Paraguay TV, as well as on social media.
+In July 2020, it was announced that López Moreira would debut as a television presenter in a television program aimed to support entrepreneurs during the COVID-19 pandemic in Paraguay, named Aikuaa ("I know" in Guarani language), to be broadcast on the state-run public broadcasting channel Paraguay TV, as well as on social media.